Have you ever walked into a conversation halfway through?

 The surest sign of true intellectual acumen is a student’s comprehension of what it is he does not know; not what he does know.
 It is a spirit of humility that affords us with the best opportunity to grow, mature, and achieve in the life of the mind.
 It is knowing how much we do not know that enables us to fully embark on a lifetime of learning; to recover to any degree the beauty goodness and truth of Christendom

 - “The Abolition of Truth” article by Francis Schaeffer

-Seeking Goodness on an Average Day
+Growing Goodness in an Average Homeschool Day

-Goodness as a goal:
+Goodness as a goal

 Goodness as the goal is another way of saying Virtue is the Goal of Education, which is what every traditional thinker in Western civilization has taught.
 It is not enough to know a lot of truth if it doesn’t change the way you live.
 Be doers and not only hearers, says James – and that goes as a general principle within education, also.

 As David Hicks wrote in Norms and Nobility:

 The end of education is not thinking, but acting.